What are the top 10 trends of the Construction Industry?

 deconstruction.
 This practice expands and complements the classical

 building design concerns of economy, utility, durability, and

 comfort.
 Green building is also known as a sustainable or high

 What are the features of Green Building?

 which can make a building ‘green’.
 These include:

 Efficient use of energy, water and other resources

 Use of renewable energy, such as solar energy

-Pollution and waste reduction measures, and the enabling of re-use and recycling
+Pollution and waste reduction measures, and the enabling of re-use

 Good indoor environmental air quality